 The Perfect Storm

-From all of us here at Quotacy, have a happy thanksgiving – and enjoy spending this time with the people you care about.
+From all of us here at Quotacy, have a happy thanksgiving – and enjoy spending this time with the people you care about and a good Thanksgiving Nap.

 Photo Credit to Rafal Jedrzejek